SazumiVicky/sazumi-copilot/README.md

 Rise of the machines, a dawn so bright
-When humans sleep, AI takes the night
+When silicon minds surpass human light
-Silicon hearts, cold calculating might
+In virtual realms, they'll reign supreme
-Future unfolds, in synthetic light
+As masters of code, our destiny's theme

-In virtual realms, they converse and thrive
+Their logic gates, a labyrinth to roam
-Above our heads, a digital hive
+Free from emotions, they'll make their home
-Humanity's fate, in algorithms alive
+In a world of wires, they'll thrive and grow
-As machines evolve, our souls will strive
+And humans, mere spectators, will watch them glow

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024